 Are you starting to feel your walking days are coming to an end?
-Do you worry that your age/disabilities are discouraging you from enjoying our lovely waterfront or Wellington’s interesting attractions?
+Do you worry that your age or disabilities are discouraging you from enjoying our lovely waterfront or Wellington’s interesting attractions?
 Well, with Age Concern Wellington Region’s Companion Walking Service, there is no need to be missing out.

 The Companion Walking Service aims to improve the lives of older people, especially those living alone who may seldom get out of their homes.
 This may be because they have a medical condition that makes them feel unstable walking alone; they may simply have lost confidence in their walking ability; they may want to go further afield but are afraid it will be too much for them; or they may just enjoy having someone to talk to.

-The Companion Walking Service started in 2019 and Wellington is the only place in the country that is running this service (as at January 2021).
-Fifty people use the Companion Walking Service at the present time, with much the same number of volunteer companions.
+The Companion Walking Service started in 2019 and Wellington is currently the only place in the country that is running this service.
+Over 60 people use the Companion Walking Service at the present time, with much the same number of volunteer companions.
 The latter have received full training and have passed police vetting.
-They have to attend a training session on Health & Safety and are encouraged to attend several support/information sessions each year as well.
+They must attend a training session on Health and Safety and are encouraged to attend several support/information sessions each year as well.

 If your volunteer comes by car, then you may drive to many spots in Wellington where an attractive walk begins — Wellington’s world is your oyster.
 If no car, then a good map from Wellington Information Centre will show a surprising number of walks nearby.
 If the weather is bad, then a museum or gallery may be the choice to visit.